-Damon is an English futsal coach with the UEFA A licence – studied for in Spain.
-He began his futsal coaching career at the tender age of 21 and has valuable experience over the last 14 years that has seen him coach in England, Spain and the Champions League before ending up in his current position as head coach of Swieqi United in the Maltese FA Futsal Premier League.
+Damon is an English futsal coach with the UEFA A* – studied for in Spain.
+He began his futsal coaching career at the tender age of 21 and has valuable experience over the last 17 years that has seen him coach in England, Spain, Malta, Malaysia and Poland.
+He’s also coached in the UEFA Futsal Champions League and the FIFA Futsal World Cup.

 In addition to being a highly qualified futsal coach, Damon is owner of Futsal Camp UK, an annual Summer camp for children who want to learn English and play futsal.

 Damon is also an ambassador for the mental health charity, Suicide Awareness & Prevention UK founded by his sister, Danielle, after the death of their step-dad Bryan.

 Damon began his futsal journey as a student at Teesside University where he set up the university futsal club, Teesside University which also spawned Middlesbrough Futsal Club.